 PART 5.
-AGRONOMIC LITTER APPLICATION RATE PLANNING
+AGRONOMIC MANURE APPLICATION RATE PLANNING

-There must be a dividing line between what can be justified as an agronomic litter application rate, which naturally has a maximum value, and higher rates that are inefficient and prone to be interpreted as land disposal and potentially polluting.
-In Part 5 of the Worksheet you will calculate and evaluate two possible maximum agronomic rates as you consider which litter application rate you'd like to use to produce your crop.
+There must be a dividing line between what can be justified as an agronomic manure application rate, which naturally has a maximum value, and higher rates that are inefficient and prone to be interpreted as land disposal and potentially polluting.
+In Part 5 of the Worksheet you will calculate two possible maximum agronomic rates as you consider which manure application rate you'd like to use to produce your crop.

 Step 1.
-Calculate Nitrogen Litter Application Rate.
+Calculate Nitrogen Manure Application Rate.
 Your crop nitrogen need is the recommended N from Part 3 of the Worksheet minus the field nitrogen credit (FNC) from Part 4 of the Worksheet.
-The nitrogen litter application rate (N-Rate) is the crop nitrogen need (N - FNC) divided by your litter available nitrogen (AvN) from Part 2 of the Worksheet.
-Your litter application rate must not provide more nitrogen than is needed to produce your crop because the excess nitrogen can degrade water quality.
+The nitrogen manure application rate (N-Rate) is the crop nitrogen need (N - FNC) divided by your manure available nitrogen (AvN) from Part 2 of the Worksheet.
+Your manure application rate must not provide more nitrogen than is needed to produce your crop because the excess nitrogen can degrade water quality.

 Step 2.
-Calculate Phosphorus Removal Litter Application Rate.
-If you land apply litter at an N-Rate you will likely overapply phosphorus to your field.
-Over repeated crop cycles, litter applications at an N-Rate will produce a buildup of soil P that can degrade water quality.
-Therefore, you need to know how much phosphorus your crop will remove and correspondingly how much litter is needed to replace that phosphorus.
-Applying litter to replace the phosphorus removed by crops will likely prevent soil P buildup over time.
-The phosphorus removal litter application rate (PR-Rate) is the crop phosphorus removal (PR) from Worksheet Part 3 divided by your litter phosphorus concentration (LP) from Worksheet Part 2.
+Calculate Phosphorus Removal Manure Application Rate.
+If you land apply manure at an N-Rate you will likely over apply phosphorus to your field.
+Over repeated crop cycles, manure applications at an N-Rate will produce a buildup of soil P that can degrade water quality.
+Therefore, you need to know how much phosphorus your crop will remove and correspondingly how much manure is needed to replace that phosphorus.
+Applying manure to replace the phosphorus removed by crops will likely prevent soil P buildup over time.
+The phosphorus removal manure application rate (PR-Rate) is the crop phosphorus removal (PR) from Worksheet Part 3 divided by your manure phosphorus concentration (MP) from Worksheet Part 2.

 Step 3.
-Identify Maximum Litter Application Rate.
-You need to know whether the N-Rate or PR-Rate is the maximum agronomic litter application rate.
-If your soil P concentration is lower than Very High, your maximum litter application rate is the N-Rate.
-Typically, the N-Rate will overapply phosphorus, but this is acceptable because the risk for phosphorus loss to the environment is low so long as the field soil P concentration remains lower than Very High.
-If your soil test P concentration is in the Very High range, your maximum litter application rate is either the N-Rate or the PR-Rate, whichever is lower.
-Be aware that in certain cases (e.g., when erosion losses are very low) the Revised Tennessee Phosphorus Risk Index [12] can be used to justify litter application rates higher that the PR-Rate when soil P is Very High.
+Identify Maximum Manure Application Rate.
+You need to know whether the N-Rate or PR-Rate is the maximum agronomic manure application rate.
+If your soil P concentration is lower than Very High, your maximum manure application rate is the N-Rate.
+Typically, the N-Rate will over apply phosphorus, but this is acceptable because the risk for phosphorus loss to the environment is low so long as the field soil P concentration remains lower than Very High.
+If your soil test P concentration is in the Very High range, your maximum manure application rate is either the N-Rate or the PR-Rate, whichever is lower.
+Be aware that in certain cases (e.g., when erosion losses are very low) the Revised Tennessee Phosphorus Risk Index [13] can be used to justify manure application rates higher than the PR-Rate when soil P is Very High.

 Step 4.
-Decide which litter application rate you'll use.
-Your litter application rate has a maximum value that should not be exceeded as identified in Step 3.
-Litter should never supply more nitrogen than your crop needs, and when the soil P is Very High your litter shouldn't supply more phosphorus than the estimated crop phosphorus removal.
-You can choose to use lower rates; for example, to meet recommended crop P or K application rates.
-List the litter application rate (LAR) you decide to use in Step 4.
+Decide which manure application rate you'll use.
+Your manure application rate has a maximum value that should not be exceeded as identified in Step 3.
+Manure should never supply more nitrogen than your crop needs, and when the soil P is Very High your manure shouldn't supply more phosphorus than the estimated crop phosphorus removal.
+You can choose to use lower rates, for example to meet recommended crop P or K application rates.
+List the manure application rate (MAR) you decide to use in Step 4.